mdrotthoff/git-rcs-keywords/README.md

 3. post-merge event - re-process files found during the latest git merge action as the result of a git pull or git merge action

-4. post-rewrite event - re-checkout files found to have been rewrittne during a git rebase operation.
+4. post-rewrite event - re-checkout files found to have been rewritten during a git rebase operation.